 On the downside, the DVDs need chapters so you can easily find the section you want (abs, legs, arms) and the warm ups and cool downs are not great.
 But if I have an hour while the baby is napping, this is perfect.

-A pretty good bargain at only $15 (versus $30 for the DVDs).
+A pretty good bargain compared to the CDs.
 I can’t say much for most of the book – it seemed rather haphazard, even contradicting itself in places, which is so frustrating when you are trying to follow pretty complicated instructions.

 I didn’t even bother reading the diet section.
 It didn’t say how many calories the menus were but it looked intense.
 No carbs.
 Lots of salad.
 Still breastfeeding, so no thanks.